tendermint/tendermint/spec/consensus/light-client.md

 *Correctness arguments (sketch)*

 Lite Client Accuracy:
-- Assume by contradiction that *h2* was not generated correctly and the lite client sets trust to true because CanTrustBisection returns nil.
+- Assume by contradiction that *untrusted_h* was not generated correctly and the lite client sets trust to true because CanTrustBisection returns nil.
 - CanTrustBisection returns true only if all calls to CheckSupport in the recursion return nil.
 - Thus we have a sequence of headers that all satisfied the CheckSupport
 - again a contradiction